 Bipasha* had been trafficked for three days before she was found.
-Lured to India from Bangladesh, she was barely eighteen and hopeful that the job offer would be what she needed.
-A way to provide for herself and maybe even a chance to save up to dream a little.
-How could she know, she was one of many girls who fell for this old trick that played upon her vulnerability.
+Lured to India from Bangladesh, she was barely eighteen.
+Bipasha was hopeful that the job offer would be what she needed – a way to provide for herself, maybe even a chance to save up to dream a little.
+How could she know that she was one of many girls who fell for this old trick that played upon her vulnerability?

 Passport taken, no way to contact her family, she was sold.

 Aria* was enslaved for eight days before she was found.
-She left her parents, her village, and nervously accepted her first job — an offer to help cook in the kitchen at a bar a couple of hours from home.
-She had bravely hugged her parents and ventured out to stake her place in the world.
+She left her parents, left her village, and nervously accepted her first job — an offer to help cook in the kitchen at a bar a couple of hours from home.
+She had bravely hugged her parents goodbye and ventured out to take her place in the world.

 But the “job” turned out to be a violent snare, and her new reality was far worse than the poverty she had hoped to overcome.